-CONTRIBUTIONS: Before-tax contributions, called 457(b) salary deferral contributions, may be made by a participant.
-Employees may also contribute certain amounts received as distributions from other 457(b) plans sponsored by governmental entities through a rollover or transfer.
+CONTRIBUTIONS: Before-tax contributions, called 403(b) salary deferral contributions, may be made by a participant.
+A participant may make pretax salary deferral contributions or designate all or a portion of such salary deferral contributions as after-tax Roth contributions.
+Employees may also contribute certain amounts received as distributions from other qualified retirement plans and certain IRAs, which are referred to as rollover contributions.